Yzen90/dynaflare/README.md

 - `api_token` (Required): Cloudflare API token with DNS read and edit permissions for the provided zone.

-- `records` (Required): DNS records to set to the current public IP address.
+- `records` (Required): DNS records to update or create with the current public IPv4 address.

 #### Example `configuration.toml`